YaleDHLab/dhlab-site/_team/peter_leonard.md

 Prior to coming to Yale, Peter was responsible for humanities research computing at the University of Chicago and served as a postdoctoral researcher in text-mining at UCLA, supported by a Google Digital Humanities Research Award.

+Peter has published several articles and chapters on literary diversity, equity and inclusion in northern Europe.
 During 2007-2008, he served as a Fulbright Scholar at Uppsala University in Sweden.